-Applicable permit fees are payable in full before a permit will be issued, and are non-refundable if a permit is refused, suspended, or cancelled.
+Applicable permit fees are payable in full before a permit will be issued.

-Public Liability Insurance
+6.7 Public Liability Insurance

 The business must supply a current copy of their Public Liability Insurance on application for the permit.
 The minimum amount of Public Liability Insurance required is \$10,000,000.
 If the Public Liability expires during the Permit period, the business must supply a new certificate before the expiry or the permit is no longer valid.